Aggregate relocation failures

 Aggregates originally on node1 are owned by node4 after completion of the upgrade

-At the end of the upgrade procedure, node3 should be the new home node of aggregates that originally had node1 as the home node.
+At the end of the upgrade procedure, node3 must be the new home node of aggregates that originally had node1 as the home node.
 You can relocate them after the upgrade.

-Aggregates might fail to relocate properly, having node1 as their home node instead of node3 under the following circumstances:
+Aggregates might fail to relocate correctly, having node1 as their home node instead of node3 under the following circumstances:

 During Stage 3, when aggregates are relocated from node2 to node3.